JonJWong/simfile-sidekick/README.md

 You'll need to install a few packages before using, most easily done using pip.

+`pip install -r requirements.txt` will install all the dependencies automatically.
+If you wish to install them one by one, continue reading:

 I use Plotly for the density graph creation.
 It is open source: https://github.com/plotly/plotly.py